golobby/container/README.md

 })
 ```

-It takes a resolver function whose return type is the abstraction and the function body returns the concrete (implementation).
+It takes a function (resolver) whose return type is the abstraction and the function body returns the concrete (implementation).

 Example for singleton binding: